 If you spend more than your credit limit, your bank or card issuer will charge you an overlimit fee.

-Exceeding your credit limit will also have a negative affect on your credit score, which could make future borrowing more expensive or harder to get.
+Exceeding your credit limit will also have a negative effect on your credit rating, which could make future borrowing more expensive or harder to get.

 Yes, you can request a decrease in your credit limit, as long as your new limit isn’t below the balance still outstanding on your account.